matt516/home-cybersecurity-lab-network/security/firewall-rules.md

 - ATTACK: `192.168.30.0/24`

 ## ADMIN Rules
-### The ADMIN VLAN should have complete access to the network with limited devices
+### The ADMIN VLAN should be able to ssh into servers and access web servers and block everything else
 - Allow all traffic from ADMIN subnets

 ## SERVERS Rules